olivierlabayle/idg_dream/README.md

 `cat chembl_24_postgresql.dmp | docker exec -i idg-dream-db pg_restore -O --username=postgres -d idg_dream`

+Note that `chembl_24_postgresql.dmp` filename will depend on the time of release.

 This may take a moment.
-Note that `chembl_24_postgresql.dmp` filename will depend on the time of release.

 ### Restore UNIPROT

-For now we will only use the protein sequence thus require only the fasta dump.
-You can \
-get it from :
+For now we will only use the protein sequence thus requiring only the fasta dump.
+You can get it from :

 [download uniprot](https://www.uniprot.org/downloads)

-Extract the file and run `bin/import_uniprot.py`
+Extract the file and run `bin/import_uniprot.py FASTA_PATH --db-port=5432`

+Again, the port is the one you chose earlier.

+This can take some time too.